ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/upgrading.rst

        cluster uses corosync version 2 or greater as its messaging layer, and the Cluster Information Base (CIB) uses schema 1.0 or higher in its ``validate-with`` property.

+.. [#] Pacemaker Remote versions 1.1.15 through 1.1.17 require cluster nodes to
+       be at least version 1.1.15.
+Version 1.1.15 introduced an accidental remote protocol version bump, breaking rolling upgrade compatibility with older versions.
+This was fixed in 1.1.18.

 .. [#] As of Pacemaker 2.0.0, only schema versions pacemaker-1.0 and higher
        are supported (excluding pacemaker-1.1, which was a special case).